yaaminiv/yaaminiv.github.io/_posts/2024-03-18-Green-Crab-Experiment-2023-Part44.md

 ### Notes

 - Samples extracted: 133, 43, 56, 187, 191, 58, 127, 157, 59, 44, 189
+- Tossed old Chelex and made new Chelex solution.
+Also used NF water from the freezer instead of the DEPC water to reduce any potential contamination sources (beyond me not cleaning tweezers well)
 - Sample 58 tissue didn't pellet out so I had a hard time getting the sample from it.
 - Sample 56 may have ~1-2 µL PCR product less in the gel because it got stuck in the pipet tip and I'm not sure how that happened
 - PCR Master Mix calculations